[New] Introducing Duplicator’s Sleek Redesign: New Look, Same Great Features

 Here are some more features you can expect from Amazon S3:

-To use Amazon S3, you can start with the free tier.
+To use Amazon S3, you can start with the free tier, which comes with 5GB of storage.
 Amazon S3 also offers pay-as-you-go pricing that allows you to only access the services that you need.

 It might seem complicated to connect your WordPress site to Amazon S3 and start creating cloud backups.
 However, it’s easy with the right steps.